 We’re strong, we’re soft, we’re brave, we’re scared, we’re loving, we’re weird, we’re normal, we’re human.

 And it’s good to be around people who get it.

 Who are exploring life too.
 Who want more than a life that looks good but feels shit.

 Who feel.
 Who break sometimes, and put themselves back together.

 Who don’t look at you like you’re crazy because you feel something intensely, or because you’re asking uncomfortable questions, or because you want something outside of the norm.

 If you were in Bali, I’d say let’s hang out, but assuming that you’re not, the internet is the next best thing.

 So if you are someone who feels deeply, wants life to be an exploration rather than a test, and likes adventures both around the world and into yourself, let’s be internet friends.

-You can join my email list below to help us stay in touch (and get a free guide to Find Your Next Step), or if you want something a bit more personal, head over here to find out how we can work together.
+You can join my email list below to help us stay in touch (and four free mini meditations for when you need quick help), or if you want something a bit more personal, head over here to find out how we can work together.